ON THIS PAGE Emphasis Mine In Bible Verses

 The Bible says, "Remember, each of us will stand personally before the judgment seat of God....
 Yes, each of us will have to give a personal account to God."
 Fortunately, God wants us to pass this test, so he has given us the questions in advance.
 From the Bible we can surmise that God will ask us two crucial questions: First, 'What did you do with my Son, Jesus Christ?
 'God won't ask about your religious background or doctrinal views.
 The only thing that will matter is, did you accept what Jesus did for you and did you learn to love and trust him? ...
 Second, 'What did you do with what I gave you?
 Preparing you for these two questions is the goal of this book."

-each man's work will become evident; for the day will show it because it is to be revealed with fire, and the fire itself will test the quality of each man's work.
-If any man's work which he has built on it remains, he will receive a reward (Gk. misthos).
-If any man's work is burned up, he will suffer loss; but he himself will be saved, yet so as through fire.
-(1 Corinthians 3:13-15 NASB) (Also See 1 Corinthians 3:8-15 and James 2:14-20)
+For no one can lay a foundation other than the one which is laid, which is Jesus Christ.
+Now if anyone builds on the foundation with gold, silver, precious stones, wood, hay, or straw, each one’s work will become evident; for the day will show it because it is to be revealed with fire, and the fire itself will test the quality of each one’s work.
+If anyone’s work which he has built on it remains, he will receive a reward (Gk. misthos).
+If anyone’s work is burned up, he will suffer loss; but he himself will be saved, yet only so as through fire.
+(1 Corinthians 3:11-15 NASB) (Also See James 2:14-20)

 For we must all appear before the judgment seat of Christ, so that each one may be recompensed for his deeds in the body, according to what he has done, whether good or bad.
 (2 Corinthians 5:10 NASB)